Rudy Gobert Injury Update | Utah Jazz

 Rudy Gobert Injury Update

-Gobert was examined Saturday by the Utah Jazz medical staff and underwent magnetic resonance imaging (MRI) testing.
-The MRI revealed a right tibia contusion and the 7-1 center will be reevaluated in four weeks.
-Further updates will be provided when appropriate.
+The following is a medical update on Utah Jazz center Rudy Gobert, who left tonight’s win at the LA Clippers at the 11:43 mark of the first quarter and did not return:

-The 2017 All-NBA Second Team center is currently averaging 13.9 points, 10.5 rebounds and a league-best 2.5 blocks per game in his fifth NBA season.
-The Frenchman has totaled eight double-doubles on the year and dating back to last season has totaled 244 blocks, the most in the NBA during that span.
+Gobert was initially examined at STAPLES Center by the Utah Jazz medical staff and underwent X-rays on his left knee, the results of which were negative.
+He was then transported off-site for further magnetic resonance imaging (MRI) testing, which revealed no ligament damage.
+He has been diagnosed with a left knee hyperextension and bone contusion.
+He will continue to be reevaluated and further updates will be provided when appropriate.